Surgical management of metastatic melanoma

 The role of surgery in the treatment of metastatic disease is discussed in this topic.
 An overview of the management of advanced melanoma is presented separately.
 (See "Overview of the management of advanced cutaneous melanoma".)

-Patients who have limited sites of metastatic disease may be amenable to surgical resection.
+Patients who have limited sites of metastatic disease may be amenable to surgical resection (algorithm 1).
 Complete surgical excision of limited metastatic disease can result in prolonged overall and occasionally relapse-free survival in carefully selected patients.
 Surgery for distant metastatic melanoma, however, is rarely curative since the majority of patients with distant metastases have widespread micrometastatic disease even if clinical and imaging criteria suggest limited spread.
 Resection should be reserved for the relief or prevention of morbidity due to local tumor growth and for patients in whom a longer survival might be expected with surgical rather than medical treatment.

 When surgery is considered, careful patient selection is important and treatment must be individualized.
 Factors to be considered include the severity of symptoms, pace of disease progression, previous treatment and treatment response, patient age and medical condition, and the desires of the patient.
 Quality of life should be the principal goal of treatment for many patients.